A Photographer’s Perspective on Pinterest & Shot Lists

 pinterest board wedding planning shot list mood board

-As a self-admitted perfectionist and overly obsessive planner, I completely understand the temptation to create a shot list or mile-long Pinterest board of every photo you’d like at your wedding.
+As a self-admitted perfectionist and overly obsessive planner, I completely understand the temptation to create a shot list or mile-long Pinterest board of every photo you’d like from your wedding.
 However, I assure you this truly isn’t necessary.
-The whole reason for hiring a wedding photographer is to able to put your trust in an experienced professional so that you have one less thing to worry about, knowing that your wedding is in good hands.
+The whole reason for hiring a wedding photographer is to be able to put your trust in an experienced professional so that you have one less thing to worry about, knowing that your wedding is in good hands.

 It may seem like it’s your duty to let me know every shot you’d like me to capture, but I promise you that’s not the case.
-After shooting nearly 200 weddings, I know all of the standard must-have wedding shots like the back of my hand.
+After shooting over 250 weddings, I know all of the standard must-have wedding shots like the back of my hand.
 (If you’re not sure what’s considered a “standard shot”, you’re welcome look through one of my full wedding galleries.
 The shots that you see in these galleries are the types of photos we capture at every wedding.)

 There is one exception: If you plan to have any unique moments, details, or events at your wedding, please be sure to let me know (there will be a section for this on your Wedding Questionnaire).
 For instance, any cultural or family traditions, unique family heirlooms, interesting handmade items, small engravings, details located in easy-to-miss areas, surprise events, or any moments that aren’t typically expected at a wedding.